-The new Grand Slam winners: The eight Superstars who have won every active championship
+The new Grand Slam winners: The nine Superstars who have won every active championship

 Winning one title is impressive.
 Winning two, even more so.
 Three?
 Now you’re just showing off.
 But winning the four major, active titles in WWE is a feat so rarified that only a handful of Superstars have managed to pull it off.
 There’s even a name for it: A Grand Slam Champion.